CarlosViniMSouza/DSA-Educative/README.md

 - Trees in Python

-- Graphs in Python
+- Graphs in Python (look more later)

-- Hash tables in Python
+- Hash tables in Python (look more later)

 ## What are data structures?